mitmedialab/opera-timeline/README.md

 - `p` is the *priority*, and should always be a number.
 When two events overlap on the timeline, if one has a higher priority, that event will be shown, and the overlapping event will be hidden.
+- `detail` contains a markdown formatted text that will be parsed into html along with an image+audio or video.